1889: When it all started

 2000s: Expanding East

 Armstrong Garden Centers became the majority shareholder of Pike Nurseries in Atlanta, Georgia.
-With an established leadership team at Armstrong Garden Centers, Kunce moved to Atlanta to provide leadership and oversee the day-to-day operations at Pikes Nursery.
+With an established leadership team at Armstrong Garden Centers, Mike Kunce moved to Atlanta to provide leadership and oversee the day-to-day operations at Pike Nurseries.
 Monte Enright was promoted to President of Armstrong Garden Centers.

 Today: Innovation and Customer Service Leaders